Since May 2018, every organization that processes personal data must take account of the General Data Protection Regulation (GDPR).

 A plan ensures that everyone knows what needs to be done, who should deliver what, when, with what quality, what the priorities are and how implementation takes place in a careful and controlled manner.

 With an implementation, the outstanding measures that follow from an assessment are implemented.
 These measures consist of processes, procedures, guidelines, protocols, legal documentation and advice on technical measures.
-Consider, for example, the use of Multi-factor Authentication within systems with personal data, anti-malware solutions, encryption of laptops / databases, etc. How many processes and procedures must be made varies per organisation.
+Consider, for example, the use of Multi-factor Authentication within systems with personal data, anti-malware solutions, encryption of laptops / databases, etc. How many processes and procedures must be made varies per organization.

 A DPO from DPO Consultancy ensures you: